dat-ecosystem/dat/docs/what-is-dat.md

 With a transformation like this you can consume the daily XML data from the US House servers and automatically transform it into JSON so you can consume it easily.

-`dat` will have a plugin format that provides a way to write these repeatable transformations in a way that they can be shared and reused.
+We use the word 'pipeline' to describe the entire series of transformations that happen to data as it arrives or leaves a dat database.
+We see dat as a building block for building data pipelines that can be shared.

 ### Goals of dat

 The two communities that dat is primarily focused on are publishers and consumers of **open scientific data** and **open civic data**.

-In order to support the needs of both communities there are a couple of technology requirements for `dat`: work with datasets in the range of **billions of rows** long and support **real-time data** use cases like GPS feeds from vehicle fleets and other 'firehose' data.

-The reasoning behind these two requirements is due to real world use cases.
-A lot of scientific data is really, really big and a lot of the most exciting open civic data can be classified as real-time.

 It's important to point out that complex querying isn't in the scope of the `dat` project.
 The goal is to enable the sharing of large datasets between nodes and not necessarily to perform complex analysis of that data.

 Another goal of `dat` is to act as a data 'sink' that can handle the synchronization for you between a remote data source and your local environment, but then can also do things like take subsets of the data coming in and insert them into PostgreSQL tables (or many other data stores).
 If you were to take billions of rows and casually insert them into most databases then you'd freeze or crash your computer. `dat` wants to enable large dataset syncing and then act as a proxy between the dataset and your database or file format of choice.

 ### What will `dat` be built on?

-The `dat` command-line interface and data storage layer will be built with Node.js, NPM and [LevelDB](https://github.com/rvagg/node-levelup#introduction) (which also has a [healthy community](http://r.va.gg/presentations/sf.nodebase.meetup/)).
-Both are well established, used by millions of people and are focused on specific problems.
+The `dat` command-line interface and data storage layer will be built with Node.js, NPM and [LevelDB](http://leveldb.org).

-Node.js, a project commonly associated with building web apps, is actually just a tool for managing cross-platform streaming I/O. NPM, a repository of modules published with Node, is [ripe](https://npmjs.org/search?q=stream) with [modular approaches](https://blog.nodejitsu.com/npm-innovation-through-modularity) to streaming I/O for tons of databases, file formats and APIs.

-100% of my work on `dat` and related projects will be open source and optimized for contribution.
-I know I can't write plugins for every database under the sun alone, but I *can* enable hundreds of developers around the world to work together towards a common goal.
+100% of the work on `dat` and related projects will be open source and optimized for contribution.
+We know we can't write plugins for every database under the sun alone, but we *can* enable hundreds of developers around the world to work together towards a common goal of interoperable data pipelines.

-And don't worry, you won't need to know or like JavaScript to contribute to the `dat` effort.